Rajshahi silk

 Rajshahi silk is the name given to the silk products produced in Rajshahi, Bangladesh.
 It is famous because it is a high quality fabric used for clothing, especially for saris.

-In 2021, it was given Geographical indication status as a product of Bangladesh.
+In 2021, it was given geographical indication status as a product of Bangladesh.

 History

 Records date the beginning of silk production in the region to the 13th century.
 It was then known as Bengal silk or Ganges silk.
 The government of Pakistan started silk production in Rajshahi in 1952.
-The Rajshahi Silk Factory was a state owned factory which was founded in 1961.
-In 1978 it was handed over to the Bangladesh Sericulture Development Board.
+The Rajshahi Silk Factory was a state owned factory that was founded in 1961.
+In 1978 ,it was handed over to the Bangladesh Sericulture Development Board.
 Since then it has been making a loss.
 It was closed down on 30 November 2002.
-Before 2002300 tonnes of strings were produced by this factory.
-In 2011 it was only 50 tonnes.
-In 2011 the finance minister of Bangladesh, Abul Maal Abdul Muhith, expressed interest in reopening the Rajshahi silk factory but the Privatisation Commission refused on the grounds that it was a loss making concern.
+Before 2002, 300 tonnes of strings were produced by this factory.
+In 2011, it was only 50 tonnes.
+In 2011, the finance minister of Bangladesh, Abul Maal Abdul Muhith, expressed interest in reopening the Rajshahi silk factory, but the Privatisation Commission refused on the grounds that it was a loss making concern.